ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Sometimes you put walls up not to keep people out, but to see who cares enough to break them down.*
+💬 *Every failure brings with it the seed of an equivalent success.*

-— **Socrates**
+— **Napoleon Hill**

-Updated at: 2025-12-26T01:07:46Z
+Updated at: 2025-12-27T01:05:55Z